romeoneverdies/ca_tool/README.md

 Edit the variables at the top to suit your own network/ca

-the CA needs to be already setup its recomended you use a intermediate CA since you will be saving the password ( to sign the certs) so create a CA save that somewhere and add an intermediate that you can totogenerate the certs on the fly.
+the CA needs to be already setup its recomended you use a intermediate CA since you will be saving the password ( to sign the certs) so create a CA save that somewhere and add an intermediate that you can toto-generate the certs on the fly with.

 this will generate csr, certificate key , validate those then it can create a ovpn from a template and append the certificates to it the "view certificate" is defunct i think ( need some work)